vilisimo/steamCLI/README.md

  - Introducing async requests (most likely candidate: do scraping and lowest historical price search at the same time) to reduce waiting.

-**Functionality:**
- - Showing whether the game has co-op, multi-player, controller support.
- - Showing whether the user has the game or not.

 **Misc**
  - Setting up _setup.py_ so that the steamCLI could be installed through _pip_.
  - Writing up instructions on how to install steamCLI so that it could be